klapstoelpiloot/buttontoy/README.md

 The software is designed as a state machine, where each puzzle is a state and there is a "reward" state which plays an animation and melody.
 Everything is coded in a non-blocking manner, such that different processes can operate simultaneously.
 For example, a state can continue to change LED colors while a melody is playing.
-In the main loop, the different systems are called with an Update() function in which they do their work, but do not block the application.
-The use of delay() is not allowed and everything is done through custom timers (read millis() and compare).
+In the main loop, the different systems are called with an `Update()` function in which they do their work, but do not block the application.
+The use of `delay()` is not allowed and everything is done through custom timers (read `millis()` and compare).

-The logic which decodes the analog button input is in Buttons.cpp.
+The logic which decodes the analog button input is in `Buttons.cpp`.
 It continuously reads the voltage on pin D21.
 Each time, it first checks if the read value is higher than the value associated with the most significant button (the button which adds the highest voltage) and, if so, subtracts that button's value from the read value and continues with the next button.
 This way (if the R-2R DAC is designed correctly) you can detect any combination of buttons pressed together simultaneously.
 There is also some timing logic which takes care of debouncing and voltage (measurement) fluctuations.